deeplearningcainiao/Peanut-YOLOV11S/readme.md

 Innovative Modules

-The three core improvement modules of this research are located in the ultralytics/nn/Addmodules/ directory:

-P2.py: Implementation of the P2 fine-grained feature layer

-AFPN.py: Implementation of the Asymptotic Feature Pyramid Network

-iEMA.py: Implementation of the improved EMA attention mechanism

-These modules have been integrated into the backbone network and feature fusion parts of YOLOv11s.
-See the configuration file for detailed structure.
+In this study, the architecture incorporates three core enhancements.
+Two of these are custom modules—the Asymptotic Feature Pyramid Network (AFPN) and the Inverted Efficient Multi-scale Attention (iEMA) mechanism—implemented in the

+AFPN.py and iEMA.py files located within the ultralytics/nn/Addmodules/ directory.
+Additionally, the model integrates the P2 fine-grained feature layer, which is natively implemented and directly adopted from the official Ultralytics

+framework.

 Inference and Evaluation